retrocomputacion/retrobbs/readme.md

 _Turbo56K_ compatible clients will enter into split screen mode and display the `splash` bitmap file found in the `bbsfiles` path preset.
 The user will then be asked if he wants to log in or continue as a guest.

-* The actual `splash` file depends on the detected client:
+* The actual `splash` file depends on the detected client, and the `main/splash.j2` template:
  - `splash.art` for Commodore 64 clients
  - `splash.boti` for Plus/4 clients
  - `splash.sc2` for MSX1 clients